Googles algorithm changes and YouTube censorship deepen the deletion of Erdogan's criticisms - ExBulletin

 Google representatives defended updates, saying that algorithm changes were global, technically motivated and not designed to target specific points of sale or political opinions.

-We aim to improve the quality of the content and the user experience, said Johannes Mller, head of Google's research relations based in Switzerland.
+We aim to improve the quality of the content and the user experience, said Johannes Mller, research relationships on Googles, Switzerland.
 Updates are global and not targeted in nature.
 No point of sale is punished.

 MLLER insisted that the classification system is governed by complex and scalable technical criteria such as pages loading time, mobile compatibility and content of the content and that publishers are encouraged to adapt to maintain visibility.